2. Newton's Method for Solving Equations

 between `1` and `2`.

-Many functions have multiple roots, so you need to understand what is going on and give the computer a guess close to your desired answer.
+When using a computer to find roots of more complicated functions it's best to understand what is going on and give the computer a guess close to your desired answer.

 Solve 1− t2 + 2t = 0